-The backbone of the CPM solution is the backup policy.
+The backbone of the N2WS solution is the backup policy.
 A backup policy defines everything about a logical group of backed-up objects.
 A policy defines:

 - What will be backed up – Backup Targets.